truenas/documentation/content/SCALE/SCALEUIReference/Storage/StorageScreen.md

 **Group Quotas** displays the **[Group Qutoas]({{< relref "/SCALEUIReference/Storage/GroupQutoasScreen.md" >}})** screen.

 ### Create Snapshot
-**Create Snapshot** displays the **One time snapshot of *poolname*** dialog where you can create a manual snapshot of the selected pool.
+**Create Snapshot** displays the **One time snapshot of *datasetname*** dialog where you can create a manual snapshot of the selected dataset.
 {{< expand "Click here for more information" "v" >}}
-The *poolname* part of the dialog name changes based on the name of the selected pool.
+The *datasetname* part of the dialog name changes based on the name of the selected dataset.

 ![OneTimeSnapshotDialog](/images/SCALE/22.02/OneTimeSnapshotDialog.png "Create One Time Snapshot")